cloudify-incubator/cloudify-ecosystem-test/README.md

 ## local-blueprint-test command

-This command invokes blueprint tests.
-You can invoke multiple blueprints tests in a single command.
+This command invokes blueprint tests, multiple blueprints tests can be invoked in a single command.

 ### Options:
 `-b, --blueprint-path PATH` - Blueprint path, This option can be used multiple times.
-Default: blueprint.yaml.
+Default: `blueprint.yaml`.

 `--test-id TEXT`  -  Test id, the name of the test deployment.
 CLI will randomize test id if not provided.